linksync/woo/readme.txt

 1. You'll see linksync settings in the admin menu.

 == Changelog ==

+= Version 2.5.18 - 25 June 2018 Release =

+* Order settings - User can select either sync by order date or current date.
+* Duplicate order issue when sync vend to woo

 = Version 2.5.9 - 25 September 2017 Release =